witherScript/WaldeningApi/README.md

       <tr>
         <td>GET</td>
         <td>/api/Parks?page=1&pageSize=10</td>
-        <td>Returns an collection of Park objects mapped to the page size, number, and optional name and state query parameters</td>
+        <td>Returns an collection of Park objects mapped to the page size, number, and optional name and state query parameters.
+NOTE: name and state are nullable but page size and number are not</td>
         <td>200: Ok</td>
       </tr>
 </table>